lhtin/You-Dont-Know-JS/this & object prototypes/ch4.md

 Take care only to use explicit mixins where it actually helps make more readable code, and avoid the pattern if you find it making code that's harder to trace, or if you find it creates unnecessary or unwieldy dependencies between objects.

 **If it starts to get *harder* to properly use mixins than before you used them**, you should probably stop using mixins.
 In fact, if you have to use a complex library/utility to work out all these details, it might be a sign that you're going about it the harder way, perhaps unnecessarily.
-In Chapter 6, we'll try to distill a simpler way that accomplishes the desired outcomes without all the fuss.
+In Chapter 6, we'll try to distill a simpler way that accomplishes the desired outcomes without all the __fuss__.

 #### Parasitic Inheritance